zeliechowaiki/phase-4-data-structures-set-code-along/README.md

 - `MySet#clear`: Removes **all** the items from the set, and returns the updated set.
 - `MySet#each`: Iterates over each item in the set, and returns the set.
-Hint: you can use the build-in `#each` enumerable method.
+Hint: you can use the built-in `#each` enumerable method.
 Read up on [Ruby blocks](https://mixandgo.com/learn/ruby-blocks) for help with syntax.
 - `MySet#inspect`: Prints the set in a readable format.